GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

   - bash acts as your shell when using it in the command line
   - An enhanced version of the original sh (Bourne shell)
 - Ubuntu
-  - A popular Linux distribution (distro) based on Debian (another distro)
+  - A popular Linux distribution based on Debian (another distribution)
   - Widely used and considered to be very user-friendly
 - Terminal
   - The terminal gives access to the shell - e.g. The window or program that allows you to use bash or another shell